-Imagery has never been in more demand across both the private and public sector yet many freelance photographers are struggling to land the jobs.
+Imagery has never been more in demand across both the private and public sectors.
+Yet, many freelance photographers are struggling to land their ideal photographer jobs.

 In the words of Derek Zoolander "Who am I?".